 - Giving customers the opportunity to sell any excess energy they generate back to the grid.

 There are three components that make up a business’s smart meter set up.
 These are:

 - A smart meter (one for gas and one for electricity as necessary)

 - A smart energy monitor

-The smart meter will take an accurate reading of the amount of energy that a business uses every day.
-The communications hub will automatically communicate this data to your energy supplier and your smart energy monitor using wireless technology.
-On your monitor, you can then view in near real-time how much energy you have used - and your supplier can provide you with more accurate bills without you having to lift a finger.
+The smart meter will take an accurate reading of a business’ energy usage every day.
+The communications hub will automatically send this data to your energy supplier and your smart energy monitor using wireless technology.

 How do I get a smart meter installed?